-- 1. This section applies to new Crown land area disturbed for mining exploration trails, seismic lines, gas or oil well sites and right-of-way to well sites or, authorizations for investigative purposes issued under the Land Act. - 2. a.
-Cutting authorities with less than 10 hectares of area must use the stumpage rate in Table 6-8 of the district it is geographically located. - b.
+- 1. This section applies to new Crown land area disturbed for mining activities, Oil and Gas activities and related activities as defined in the Oil and Gas Activities Act, or authorizations for investigative purposes issued under the Land Act. - 2. a.
+Cutting authorities with less than 10 hectares of area must use the stumpage rate in Table 6-8 of the district in which it is geographically located. - b.
 Cutting authorities with 10 hectares or more area must use the stumpage rate excluding silviculture costs prescribed in Table 6-3 for the smaller of the area of the forest district, timber supply area, region, or Area in which the entire cutting authority area for the tenure is located.